henkjannl/RoomThermostat/README.md

   <img src="02 User interface\Example - holiday\Step 1.png" alt="events and messages" width="372"/>
 </p>

-The icons in the next windows show that the next five days are currently 'Work from office'-days, followed by two 'weekend days'.
+The icons in the next windows show that the next three days are currently **Work from office**-days, followed by two **weekend days**.

 Select ```All day away``` since we will be going on a holiday: